You need a PDF viewer similar to Adobe® Reader® to view and print this document.

-Residents of the residence hall may have guests visit them in the hall, provided that the guests do not infringe on another's right to privacy and/or the quiet to enjoyment of the facilities they have under contract.
-Furthermore, all residents must obtain permission from all roommates and/or suitemates before inviting guests to visit.
-In addition, it is each resident's responsibility to communicate disapproval of guests and to convey continual problems to a residence life staff member if approval is not sought after and received each time by all parties involved.
+Residents of the residence hall may have guests visit them in the hall, provided that the guests do not infringe on another's rights to privacy and/or the quiet to enjoyment of the facilities they have under contract.
+Furthermore, all residents must obtain permission from all roommates and/or suite mates before inviting guests and to convey continual problems to a Residence Life staff member if approval is not sought after and received each time by all parties involved.
 If permission is not received and a guest is invited to visit, all future guest privileges may be revoked.

-All posting of signs, bulletins and promotional materials in the residence halls must be approved by the coordinator of student life and development.
-Approved materials will then be posted by the residence life staff.
+The Director of Residence Life must approve all posting of signs, bulletins, and promotional materials in the residence halls.
+Approved materials will then be posted by the Residence Life staff.

 The University respects a student's right to privacy and will strive to protect and guarantee this privacy.
 University staff may enter a resident's room for any of the following conditions:

 Illegal materials in plain view may be confiscated if they are noticed in the course of inspections or in response to violation of University or departmental policy.
 The resident will receive written notification of this action if confiscation is required.
-Additionally, in the event that illegal materials are confiscated from a student, conduct proceedings may be initiated by the University and/or law enforcement may be notified.
-Authorized residence life staff members who may enter a room include administrative staff members, coordinator of student life and development, resident assistants, maintenance and custodial personnel.
+Additionally, in the event that illegal materials are confiscated from a student, conduct proceedings may be initiated by the university and/or law enforcement may be notified.
+Authorized Residence Life staff members who may enter a room include administrative staff members, Coordinator of Student Life and Development, Director of Residence Life, Residence Life Assistant Manager, Residence Life Operations Assistant, Resident Assistants, maintenance and custodial personnel.

 The use of all tobacco products (both smoking and non-smoking) is expressly forbidden in all areas, including all common areas and individual living units.
 Any student found responsible for contaminating the smoke-free environment of a room/suite/common area will be charged per incident per living unit for the thorough restoration/cleaning of that area, including carpets, walls, ceilings, draperies, etc. Charges vary and will be based on the cost to restore the living area.
 Below is a more extensive overview of the University's tobacco policy: